fw4spl-org/fw4spl-doc/CMake/src/introduction.rst

     set_target_properties(${FWPROJECT_NAME} PROPERTIES AUTOMOC TRUE)

 The first line *fwLoadProperties()* will load the properties.cmake (see explanation in the next section).
-The *fwUseForwardInclude(...)* function will add the include directories of each argument to the target.

 The next lines are for the link with an external libraries (fw4spl-deps), in this example it is Qt.